-It has been confirmed by the Ministry of Water and Environment and the Ministry of Agriculture and Irrigation that there are no Terms of Reference (ToR) available for the EIA study that was part of the Final report phase (2004) for the dams projects.
-According to the Ministry of Agriculture and Irrigation all the reports including the EIAs have been submitted to the Ministry of water and environment for review about one year ago.
-The Ministry of Water and Environment has received these reports informally, but never received a formal request for approval of ToR nor review.
-The Ministry of Environment takes the position that the EIA procedure still has to start since neither a ToR has been proposed nor a draft EIA report have been formally submitted.
+It has been confirmed by the Ministry of Water and Environment and the Ministry of Agriculture and Irrigation that there are no Terms of Reference (ToR) available for the EIA study which is included in the update of the feasibility study and detailed design for Delta Abyan Dams Project, Final report phase 1, Volume IV (2004).
+According to the Ministry of Agriculture and Irrigation all the reports - including the EIA - have been submitted to the Ministry of Water and Environment for review, about one year ago.
+The Ministry of Water and Environment has received these reports informally, but never received a formal request for approval of ToR nor review of the EIA report.
+The Ministry of Environment takes the position that the EIA procedure still has to start because a ToR has not been proposed and a draft EIA report has not been formally submitted yet.

 The Commission does not take a position but underlines that the formal procedure should be followed.
-The Commission has decided to take the presently available information as the point of departure for review:
+The Commission has decided to take the information available at present, as point of departure for review: